qir-alliance/qat/docs/src/UserGuide/BuildingLibrary.md

 configuration is handled by CMake, which informs you if a compiler needs to be installed.

-### On Mac OS X
+### On macOS

-Those using Mac OS X can install CMake through the use of a command-line tool called `brew`, as follows:
+Those using macOS can install CMake through the use of a command-line tool called `brew`, as follows:

 ```sh